alilego/store-api-springboot/README.md

 - **H2 In-Memory DB**: Simulates real persistence with minimal setup; integrates cleanly with Spring Data JPA.
 - **In-Memory Security**: Simple, role-based authentication using Spring Security to demonstrate access control.
 - **Layered Structure**: Separation of concerns (Controller → Service → Repository) for clarity and testability.
+- **Optimistic Locking**: Version-based concurrency control for price updates.
+- **Soft Deletes**: Products are marked as deleted rather than physically removed.
+- **Auditing**: Automatic tracking of creation and modification timestamps.
+- **Pagination**: Built-in support for large datasets with sorting options.
-- **Minimal Testing**: One unit test to demonstrate code testability, as per assignment scope.
+- **Minimal Testing**: Unit & integration testing at service layer to demonstrate code testability, as per assignment scope.
 - **No Swagger**: Omitted for simplicity, with API documented directly in README.

 ## ❌ Excluded by Design